Akcakaya/MAPS-to-Models/README.md

 (1) Get all the files to your computer (click on "Download ZIP" or "Clone in Desktop").

-(2) In MAPS_MainScript.r, specify the folder where you saved the files as the BASE_DIRECTORY.
+(2) In 'MAPS_MainScript.r', specify the folder where you saved the files as the 'BASE_DIRECTORY'.

 (3) Follow other instructions in MAPS_MainScript.r, modify the settings as needed, and run this script in R.